-Oromandibular Dystonia: a focal dystonia characterized by forceful contractions of the face, jaw, and/or tongue.
+Oromandibular Dystonia: symptoms include forceful contractions of the face, jaw, and/or tongue

-Writer's Cramp (Hand Dystonia): a focal dystonia of the fingers, hand, and/or forearm.
+Writer's Cramp (Hand Dystonia): dystonia of the fingers, hand, and/or forearm

 Primary dystonias are genetic (or believed to be genetic) in origin, whereas secondary dystonias result from apparent outside factors and can be attributed to a specific cause such as exposure to certain medications, trauma, toxins, infections, or stroke.
 You can learn more about secondary dystonia here.